kimtae55/Simple-GWAS-Tutorial/README.md

 base="ADNI_cluster_01_forward_757LONI"
 ```

-## What are the necessary steps in a GWAS?
+## What are the necessary steps in GWAS?

 ### Quality Control --> Liftover and Imputation --> Population Structure Modeling --> Associative Analysis